-I’m not the best, okay I’m actually the worst, when it comes to planning ahead for Christmas.
+I’m not the best, okay I’m actually the worst when it comes to planning ahead for Christmas.
 Every year a few weeks before Christmas I get grandiose ideas involving handmade gifts that I’m going to make for my friends and family.
-Then every year a few days before Christmas, I have a “I have too much to do!!” panic attack and don’t get everything done.
+Then every year a few days before Christmas, I have an “I have too much to do!!” panic attack and don’t get everything done.

 As much as I absolutely ADORE coming up with my own patterns, sometimes I just don’t have the mental energy to do it and it’s nice to take a break and use someone else’s pattern for a change.

 While I was browsing Craftsy I noticed that they have a pattern page.
 I spent a few (well more than a few) minutes browsing the page and found quite a few patterns that caught my eye.
-One of them was this Modern Style Clutch by UPCYCLE.
+One of them was this Modern Style Clutch by UPstyle.
 This pattern was $5 but I didn’t might the fee.
-I thought they’d make perfect gifts this year for some of my friends… (if you know me, look away or at least act surprised in December).
+I thought they’d make perfect gifts this year for some of my friends.

 It was a great way to use up some of my Anna Maria Horner and Amy Butler fat quarters that I’ve been hoarding.